| I'm not sure how much

 thronged with people, became a ghost town.
 (The liquor store remained

 open, however.)
-The movie theater shut down for a
+The Renel movie theater, opened in 1936, shut down

 building became a mosque.
 Graffiti was everywhere, most of it illegible.